canari-dev/Defining-Idiosyncratic-Volatility-with-Deutsche-Boerse-A7/README.md

 Another idea was to use forward vol which is also less influenced by spot moves.
 This study doesn't encourage the use of forward vol as a proxy of the idiosyncratic vol, as the R2 of the regression on spot move is similar to the one with ATM vol.
 The reason for this is that the overall variance of the forward vol is much smaller than the ATM volatility variance (by a factor 2).
 Indeed, it is a stable, differentiated parameter.
 So the variance explained by the spot move, is small but still represents a large chunk of the overall variance.

+(*) Context :
+R^2 of an OLS regression on maturities between 2 and 12 months.
+All moves capped at 3 standard deviations
+Period from April 2nd, 2019 to january the 31st, 2020.
+- ATM vol is the at the money vol (Strike = Forward)
+- Fixed strike vol is the vol of a strike fixed on the forward at the beginning of the period